 - Creating order acknowledgments that can be sent to the customers.

-- Tracking old orders, and keeping track of the unfulfilled orders so as to clear out the backlogs.
+- Tracking old orders, and keeping track of the unfulfilled orders to clear out the backlogs.
 It is necessary for maintaining a high customer service level.

 Hence, it is extremely vital for a company to maintain its customer orders sincerely and give high priority to the open orders.